 - Mark Twain's The Mysterious Stranger discusses this in great detail (along with many other stereotypical beliefs about the concepts of good and evil).

 - The Howlers from Animorphs were a Tyke Bomb Super Soldier example of this.
-They were created by Crayak, the Bigger Bad of the series, for the sole purpose of rendering other species extinct.
-When Jake morphed one he expected violent rage and killing instinct.
-What he got instead was a sense of playfulness like a dolphin (note that dolphins are a good example of this in Real Life).
-Howlers are just a bunch of fun loving three year olds who believe their acts of genocide are harmless games and that their victims aren't real beyond their role in the game.
+They were created by Crayak, the Greater-Scope Villain of the series, for the sole purpose of rendering other species extinct.
+When Jake morphed one, he expected violent rage and killing instinct.
+What he got instead was a sense of playfulness much like that of a dolphin (note that dolphins are a good example of this in Real Life).
+Howlers are just a bunch of fun-loving three-year-olds who believe their acts of genocide are harmless games and that their victims aren't real beyond their role in the game.
 This causes Jake to recall with shame the moment he laughed as a Howler fell to his death—he had gloated about killing a child.

 - Crayak works hard to enforce this innocence.
-The Howlers have a collective memory, and he ensures no memory of a Howler dying is included so the concept of death remains alien to them.
+The Howlers have a collective memory, and he ensures no memory of a Howler dying is included so that the concept of death remains alien to them.
 They're eventually rendered useless to Crayak after witnessing a single moment of love between two humans and deciding that love looks like more fun than war.

-- The Great Gatsby: After Nick confronting Tom about what he did say to Wilson that made him to kill Gatsby and himself, Tom answers he accused Gatsby of running over Wilson's wife with his car.
-Then Nick realizes Tom is sincerely incapable to understand why this is an evil act:
+- The Great Gatsby: After Nick confronting Tom about what he said to Wilson that made him kill Gatsby and himself, Tom answers that he accused Gatsby of running over Wilson's wife with his car.
+Nick realizes Tom is sincerely incapable of understanding why this is an evil act:

-- Dear God, Rhoda Penmark, in both the book and movie The Bad Seed.
+- Rhoda Penmark in both the book and movie The Bad Seed.

 - It was discussed by the other characters on one occasion, after she casually shot a couple of armed gunmen with her eyes closed and even lightheartedly bragged about it, like she'd come in first at a game.